manweile/MusicProcessing/scripts/script_intsructions.md

 There are basically 3 options for running stand alone scripts in a sibling directory that do NOT have a ```if __name__ = "__main__":```

 ## Run script as a module
-Useful for terminal execution of modules directly, especially when dealing with packages or when you want to avoid issues with relative imports
+Useful for terminal execution of modules directly, especially when dealing with packages or when you want to avoid issues with relative imports.
-No need to add code or modify PYTHONPATH
+No need to add code or modify PYTHONPATH.
 - ```>cd D:\MusicProcessing```
 - ```>python.exe -i -m <script dir>.<script name>```
 - where script dir is location of script name